 Antelope Canyon – Nature inspired wonderment

 The photos of Antelope Canyon (upper and lower) have inspired the world over.
 The long and smoothly carved sandstone slot canyon is located on Navajo land in northern Arizona and is one of those places that photos often do justice to the awe-inspire sight.
 Antelope Canyon is a mecca for photographers, due in part to the light beams that shine down into the narrow canyon for just a short period each day, putting on a dramatic display for onlookers.
-Tip: The light beam is best seen when a handful of sand is thrown in the air.
-And, the light is best between 11:30am and 1pm.
-Note: Be mindful of your camera equipment with partials in the air.

 Antelope Canyon by Mike Shubic of MikesRoadTrip.com

 The smooth, wave-like walls of Antelope Canyon have been shaped by years of occasional flash flooding, eroding the sandstone into the natural wonder we see today.
-The lesser-known portion of Antelope Canyon (located across the road), known as Lower Antelope Canyon (“spiral rock arches” to the Navajo) is a bit less dramatic, but there are also a lot fewer people to contend with.
+The lesser-known portion of Antelope Canyon (located across the road), known as Lower Antelope Canyon (“spiral rock arches” to the Navajo) is a bit less dramatic, but there are also fewer people to contend with.
 This area does requires a bit more climbing/hiking to truly enjoy, but for me, that’s half the fun.
 The Upper part of the canyon is really the star, making it the most-visited and most-photographed slot canyon in the Southwest.
 The canyon can be very crowded during peak light beam hours, however it’s still highly worth the visit—just be prepared to jockey for photographic positions.

 Antelope Canyon in Page Arizona